Nagaland: Farmers undergo training in Kerala, Tamil Nadu

-Dimapur: In a first, the Wokha district administration in Nagaland has facilitated a 10-day exposure-cum-training programme for 19 district farmers to leading research institutes in Kerala and Tamil Nadu.
+Dimapur: In a first, the Wokha district administration has facilitated a 10-day exposure-cum-training programme for 19 district farmers to leading research institutes in Kerala and Tamil Nadu.
 The contingent includes 13 women.

 Central Institute of Horticulture, agriculture department, Mission Shakti and Nagaland Rural Livelihoods Mission are collaborating on this mission.